Eritrean People's Liberation Front: 1980s

 The EPLF won its most resounding victory in March 1988 at the Battle of Afabet.
 It destroyed the most formidable Ethiopian garrison in northern Eritrea and marked a pivotal moment, setting off a chain of events leading to total victory three years later.
 After Afabet the front became a virtually unstoppable insurgent force as it began its campaign aimed for the strategic port of Massawa.
 The Ethiopian army, caught in a long-simmering crisis and plagued by internal divisions, underestimated the resilience, skill, and adaptability of the rebels.
 Af Abet, one of the three crucial turning points in the Eritrean war, severely weakened the military's capacity to wage war and foreshadowed the downfall of the dictatorship, paving the way for Eritrean independence.
-The battle's strategic significance has been likened to the Vietnamese triumph against the French at Diebienphu.
+The battle's strategic significance has been likened to the Vietnamese triumph against the French at Điện Biên Phủ.
 As its success grew the EPLF began attracting a wave of new support.